Felix-Redwood/Data-Centric-Development-Milestone-Project/README.md

 ### Existing Features:

-* Feature 1; Creating Data - Feature 1 allows users of type 1 and 2 to create data, by
+#### Feature 1 - Creating Data:
-clicking on the 'ADD' buttons in the 'Elements', 'Categories' and 'Subcategories' pages.
+Feature 1 allows users of type 1 and 2 to create data, by clicking on the 'ADD' buttons in the 'Elements', 'Categories' and 'Subcategories' pages.
 Upon clicking, the user is taken to a form, which they can fill out and then submit, to add new Elements, Categories or Subcategories to the database.

-* Feature 2; Reading Data - Feature 2 allows type 1 and 2 users to view their data.
-Up to 10
+#### Feature 2 - Reading Data:
-story elements are shown on the homepage, instantly allowing users to see the most recent data that has been added.
+Feature 2 allows type 1 and 2 users to view their data.
+Up to 10 story elements are shown on the homepage, instantly allowing users to see the most recent data that has been added.
 In addition, on the 'Home' page and the 'Elements' page, the users can toggle a checkbox in order to choose whether to only see elements which are 'Important' (i.e: